Yosoftware-engineering/SaveMe-App/README.md

 And built in a android studio work environment
 It will be 3 tier application,

-1-Front end: UI is written in HTML/CSS/XML
+1-Front end: UI is written in XML
 2-Backend: java
 3-Database: Firrebae